i-christian/school_management_system/README.md

 [![Latest Release](https://img.shields.io/github/v/release/i-christian/school_management_system?include_prereleases)](https://github.com/i-christian/school_management_system/releases)

 ## Project Overview

-The `School Management System` is a full-stack web application designed to streamline and automate the management of school operations, including student information, teacher management, class assignments, and grades.
-Built using modern web technologies, the application ensures a secure, scalable, and user-friendly experience tailored for educational institutions.
+The **School Management System** is a full-stack web application designed to streamline and automate various administrative tasks for educational institutions.
+It consolidates the management of student records, teacher assignments, class schedules, grading, fee tracking, and even discipline records into one secure and scalable platform.

+Key technologies used in the project include:

 - **Backend**: Golang, PostgreSQL
 - **Frontend**: Templ, HTMX, TailwindCSS
-- **Development**: Docker and Docker Compose
+- **Development & Deployment**: Docker & Docker Compose, CI/CD with GitHub Actions
-- **Deployment**: Continuous Integration/Continuous Deployment (CI/CD) via GitHub Actions

 ## Objectives

-- Provide a **robust and scalable** web application for managing school operations.
-- Ensure **security** by implementing role-based access control.
-- Deliver a **user-friendly** interface with responsive design across all devices.
+- **Robust Administration**: Automate the management of school operations including enrollment, grading, fee collection, and disciplinary actions.
+- **Role-based Access Control**: Secure sensitive data with granular user roles (e.g., Admin, Teacher, Registrar).
-- Implement an automated **CI/CD pipeline** for continuous integration and deployment.
+- **User-friendly Interface**: Provide an intuitive and responsive design for desktop and mobile users.
+- **Scalable Architecture**: Leverage modern technologies for high performance and scalability.
+- **Continuous Integration/Deployment**: Automate testing and deployment pipelines for rapid development.

+## Features

+Based on the underlying database schema, the system includes:

+- **User & Session Management**
+  - Role-based authentication with clearly defined roles and permissions.
+  - Secure session handling with automatic expiration (2 weeks by default).

+- **Academic Administration**
+  - **Academic Years & Terms**: Define academic years and their corresponding terms with start and end dates.
+  - **Classes & Promotions**: Manage class details and support student promotions from one class to the next.
+  - **Subjects & Assignments**: Organize subjects per class and assign teachers to subjects.

+- **Student Management**
+  - Maintain detailed student profiles (including personal information and enrollment status).
+  - Support unique student identification per academic year.
+  - Link students with one or more guardians for emergency and contact purposes.
+  - Assign students to specific classes and terms.

+- **Academic Records**
+  - **Grades**: Record scores and remarks for each subject per term.
+  - **Fees Management**: Track required fees, payments, and payment status (e.g., OVERDUE).
+  - **Remarks & Discipline**: Allow class teachers and head teachers to provide remarks; maintain a record of disciplinary actions with details on actions taken and reporting staff.

 ## Database Design

+The project uses a PostgreSQL database with a carefully normalized schema.
+Highlights include:

+- **Roles and Users**: For role-based access control.
+- **Academic and Term Tables**: To manage the school calendar.
+- **Classes, Subjects, and Assignments**: To organize teaching activities.
+- **Students, Guardians, and Student Classes**: To manage student enrollment and family contacts.
+- **Grades, Fees, Remarks, and Discipline Records**: To record academic performance, fee statuses, and behavioral notes.

-For a detailed overview of the database schema, including table relationships and descriptions, please refer to the [Database Design Documentation](/database_design.md).
+For a detailed overview of the database schema, please refer to the [Database Design Documentation](/database_design.md).

-This documentation provides insights into the structure and relationships of the database, making it easier to understand how different entities in the system interact.
+## Architecture

+The application follows a modular, layered architecture:

+- **Backend API**: Written in Golang, exposing RESTful endpoints for all operations—from user authentication to recording student grades.
+- **Frontend**: Uses Go’s templating system alongside HTMX for dynamic content updates and TailwindCSS for responsive design.
+- **Database**: PostgreSQL serves as the backbone for all persistent data, with clear relationships between entities such as students, classes, and academic terms.
+- **Containerization**: Docker and Docker Compose streamline development, testing, and deployment.
+- **CI/CD Pipeline**: GitHub Actions automate testing and deployments, ensuring continuous integration and delivery.

 ## Development Workflow